acj/rbspy/README.md

 `rbspy` lets you record profiling data, save the raw profiling data to disk, and then analyze it in a variety of different ways later on.

-## only wall-clock profiling

-There are 2 main ways to profile code -- you can either profile everything the application does (including waiting), or only profile when the application is using the CPU.
+## Profiling options

-rbspy profiles everything the program does (including waiting) -- there's no option to just profile when the program is using the CPU.
+By default, rbspy profiles everything the program does (including waiting).
+There is an experimental option, `--on-cpu`, to profile only when the program is using the CPU.

+`--on-cpu` is implemented using the following sources of information:
+- OS level thread information (only available for Linux, macOS and Windows)
+- Current thread state in the Ruby interpreter

+In addition, rbspy can either profile in a blocking or nonblocking mode (`--nonblocking`).
+The latter is less accurate but does not require to stop the live process to take samples.

 ## Documentation